Acupuncture Association of Colorado

 The American Association of Acupuncture and Oriental Medicine (AAAOM) is a national organization, made up of AOM practitioners to support and advance the profession and practice of AOM in the United States, through education, resources, media support and legislative advocacy.
 Membership to AAAOM and login is required to view their newsletter, The American Acupuncturist, which is published quarterly.

-Accreditation Commission for Acupuncture and Oriental Medicine
+Accreditation Commission for Acupuncture and Herbal Medicine

 The Mission of the American Society of Acupuncturists is to promote the highest standards of professional practice for Acupuncture and East Asian Medicine in the United States, thereby to benefit the public health.
 Through strengthening the profession at the state level while promoting collaboration nationally and internationally, the ASA provides its members, the public, legislators, and regulators resources for ensuring the best expression of this ancient and modern medicine.

 The American Society of Acupuncturists encourages Licensed Acupuncturists to join their state association that is a member of ASA.
 You will be considered a member of the ASA at no additional charge.